mtvbrianking/laravel-ussd/readme.md

 ### **Parameters**

-The parser takes in an array of the following options...
+The parser takes in an the following options...

 | Param        | Is Required | Description |
 | ------------ | :---------: | ----------- |